PM Modi thanks 'friend' Albanese for birthday greetings, bats for solidifying India-Australia ties - www.lokmattimes.com

 Canberra/New Delhi, Sep 17 Prime Minister Narendra Modi on Wednesday expressed his gratitude to Australian counterpart Anthony Albanese for extending greetings on his 75th birthday, asserting that he is looking forward to further strengthening the India-Australia Comprehensive Strategic Partnership and the close people-to-people ties.

 The Australian Prime Minister posted a heartwarming video message on the occasion of PM Modi's birthday, calling him a "friend" and emphasising that he is looking forward to catching up with him soon.
-He also lauded the Indian community for its "incredible" contribution to Down Under.
+He also lauded the Indian community for their contribution to Australia.

 "Happy Birthday to my friend Prime Minister Modi.
 Australia is proud to share such a strong friendship with India and we're grateful every day for the incredible contribution of the Indian community here in Australia.
 I look forward to catching up with you soon, Prime Minister, and many more years of friendship and progress," Albanese said in the video.